-Variance #2: Sandy Development Code Sec.
+Variance #3: Sandy Development Code Sec.
 17.74.40(A)(7) requires; "Fences on Through Lots.
 Gates are required in rear-yard fences on through-lots since it remains the property owners' responsibility to maintain the area from the curb or edge of pavement to a proposed fence."
 Section 17.10.030 defines a through lot as a lot of record whose front and rear lot lines both abut streets.
-The rear property line of this lot abuts Hwy 26, and any fence would be considered a rear-yard fence.
+Although this lot does not have a front lot line that abuts a street, the rear property line abuts the intersection of Hwy 26 and SE Vista Loop Drive, and any fence would be considered a rear-yard fence.
 This application includes a variance to the standard requiring a gate to be provided within a rear-yard fence.
-The topographic relief between the rear property line and edge of pavement of Hwy 26 is significant (40-50% downslope) and the distance between the two is ±50 feet.
-As a result, it is impractical for individual property owners to maintain the steep highway right-of-way area adjacent to their rear yard fence and the Timber Grove Homeowner Association (HOA) will provide property maintenance within the subdivision (including the area between the fence and the sidewalk along Hwy 26).
-Additionally, two pedestrian paths and access points will provide access from the interior of the subdivision to the sidewalk along Hwy 26.
+The Timber Grove Homeowner Association (HOA) will provide property maintenance within the subdivision (including the area between the fence and the sidewalk along Hwy 26 and between the fence and sidewalk along SE Vista Loop Drive).
+Additionally, there are pedestrian paths and internal streets that will provide access from the interior of the subdivision to the sidewalks on Hwy 25 and SE Vista Loop Drive.
 For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is appropriate.